Supporting health care innovation from a different branch

-As for me, I will continue to support the health care innovation ecosystem, just from a different branch.
+I will continue to support the health care innovation ecosystem, just from a different branch.
 Starting in September, I will be joining Echo Health Ventures as a managing principal.
 Up until now, my career has been focused on the macro level change that must take place to enable a stronger health care innovation ecosystem.
 I look forward to taking the next step to support the micro level advancement of innovation to create a better health care system for all.

 The health care innovation community is full of incredible people who are passionate about changing the system to serve our family, friends, neighbors, and communities across the country.
 This work is more important now than ever before.
 I am honored to be among such amazing people.
 Thank you for your work.
 The world needs it.